New - 2021 AusLSA Member's Sustainability Insight

-The latest sustainability report from the members of the Australian Legal Sector Alliance was launched on the 29th of November 2017.
+The latest sustainability report from the members of the Australian Legal Sector Alliance was released on 25 November.
 The report explores the issues, commitments and performance of legal firms across the areas of people, community, environment and governance.

 As part of a commitment to the AusLSA Principles, members of AusLSA are encouraged to measure and monitor their sustainability.